Your Directors present their Thirty Third Annual Report together with the auditedaccounts of your Company for the year ended March 31 2020.

 COMPLIANCE WITH SECRETARIAL STANDARDS

-EXTRACT OF THE ANNUAL RETURN
+extract OF THE ANNUAL RETURN

-The details of remuneration paid tothe Directors including the Managing Director of the Company are given in Form MGT-9 forming part of the Directors Report.
+The details of remuneration paid to the Directors including the Managing Director &CEO of the Company are given in Form MGT-9 forming part of the Directors Report.

 PARTICULARS OF EMPLOYEES